adlnet/xAPI-Spec/xAPI.md

 #### 4.1.7 Timestamp

 ###### Description
-The time at which the experience occured.
+The time at which the experience occurred.

 ###### Details
 A timestamp in a Statement can differ from